edgedb/edgedb/docs/reference/sdl/globals.rst

     denoting a non-abstract scalar or a container type.

 :eql:synopsis:`<name> := <expression>`
     Defines a *computed* global variable.

-The provided expression can be any valid EdgeQL expression, including one referring to other global variables.
+    The provided expression must be a :ref:`Stable <ref_reference_volatility>` EdgeQL expression.
+It can refer to other global variables.

     The type of a *computed* global variable is not limited to scalar and container types, but also includes object types.
 So it is possible to use that to define a global object variable based on an another global scalar variable.